I can’t hide the shock on my face. Murdered? “I… I don’t know what to say. What happened?”

 “Moving on,” she says.
 “How did you know Jaclyn Alvarez, and when was your last contact?
 Any kind of contact—text, call, social.”

-I feel my hands want to lace together; I let them.
+Without thinking, my hands lace together.
 “We were in a relationship.
 Years ago.
 It ended badly.
 Last real contact was over five years ago.
 I blocked her after.
 No calls, no texts since.
 If there were any, I didn’t answer.”

 “Understood.”
 Thea’s face doesn’t move much, but the pen slows for a beat, as if giving the past a little space on the page.
 “Did Ms. Alvarez ever mention anyone who might want to harm her?
 Debts, disputes, anyone she was afraid of?”